Indian legend Anju Bobby George wins Woman of Year Award from World Athletics | Sports-Games

 The 44-year-old Anju, the only Indian to have won a medal in the World Championships with a long jump bronze in the 2003 edition, was named for the award in the world body's annual awards night held virtually on Wednesday.

 The award is given to recognize a woman who has dedicated her life to the sport of athletics.
-Anju is the second recipient of the prestigious award, which was started in 2019, after Ethiopia's Derartu Tulu.
+Anju is the second recipient of the prestigious award, which was started in 2019, after Ethiopia's double Olympic champion Derartu Tulu.

-Tulu is the first black African woman to become an Olympic champion, with 10,000m gold medals in 1992 Barcelona and 2000 Sydney Games.
-No woman was named for the award in 2020.
+Sprint legend PT Usha was honored by the world athletics body with the Veteran Pin in 2019, in recognition of her contribution to the growth of the sport.

-From 2014 to 2018, a similar honor called 'Women in Athletics Award', which recognized outstanding achievements and contributions made to develop, encourage, and strengthen the participation of women and girls at all levels of the sport was given.
+From 2014 to 2018, a similar honor called 'Women in Athletics Award', which recognized outstanding achievements and contributions made to develop encouraged and strengthened the participation of women and girls at all levels of the sport was given.

 ''The former international long jump star from India is still actively involved in the sport.
 In 2016 she opened a training academy for young girls, which has already helped to produce a world U20 medallist,'' World Athletics said in a release.